Back to the 1950s? Weibo and the Patriotic Journalist

 A dialogue on the basis of China’s economic strength and growing global might seems rather preferable to a rhetorical redux of the paranoid campaigns of the early People’s Republic.
 The extent to which Chinese journalists and television personalities are able to balance their patriotic legacy against the bruises hidden by the flag may dictate how far China is ultimately able to rise.

-Adam Cathcart is Assistant Professor of History at Pacific Lutheran University in Tacoma, Washington; Franz Bleeker, who provided indispensible input for this essay, is an independent sinologist and translator in Bremen, Germany.
+Adam Cathcart is Lecturer in Chinese history at the University of Leeds; Franz Bleeker, who provided indispensible input for this essay, is an independent sinologist and translator in Bremen, Germany.